 If you have a winter baby, you might want to consider hosting their next birthday party at Brenton Skating Plaza.
 The Party Package includes admission and skate rental, hot chocolate or juice box and one free admission pass for a future visit for each party guest.
-The fee for birthday parties is $12 per skater (with a minimum of five skaters).
+The fee for birthday parties is $150 for up to 10 skaters (an additional $14 for each additional skater).

 If you plan on taking the kids ice skating at Brenton Skating Plaza this winter, here’s a few tips: